OpenCHAMI/cloud-init/README.md

-# harbor
+# Cloud-Init

-Microservice that servers out cloud-init configs
+OpenCHAMI cloud-init server that retrieves detailed inventory information from SMD and uses it to create cloud-init payloads customized for each node in an ochami-based cluster